 Avoid placing hot food inside the appliance

-Your fridge will take longer to stabilize its inner temperature when it is loaded with hot food.
-Wait for the food cool down before putting it into the appliance.
+Your fridge will take longer to stabilise its inner temperature when it is loaded with hot food.
+Wait for the food to cool down before putting it into the appliance.

 Check the door seals for gaps, cracks, or tears

 The cold air inside your appliance needs to be properly isolated from the outside temperatures.
 Check the door seals to see if there are any gaps between them and the cabinet.
 If you find any, adjust the door seal by gently pulling it away from the door using your fingers.

 If the doors are not sealing properly, try cleaning the seal with a soft cloth or sponge and warm water.
 Avoid using abrasive cleaning products as they might damage the seals.
 If a seal is loose or cracked, it needs to be repaired or completely replaced.
 If you suspect this to be the case, contact an authorised service agent.

 The fridge may have been set to a lower temperature than required.
 The recommended temperature is around 4 °C to 5 °C for the fridge and around -18 °C for the freezer compartment.
 Check the setting and adjust it if needed.